HriddhiKulkarni/Elevator-Interface/README.md

 ## Interface review:
 ### Existing interface review with mistakes:
 Though the existing interface provides options like up and down arrow on the outer panel, that doesn't make it easier to use as only one control interface exists for two elevators
-The floor numbers are different in both elevators and it is an additional task, if a user enters the wrong elevator
+The floor numbers are different in both elevators and it is an additional task if a user enters the wrong elevator

 ### My interface:

 ## User interaction sequence of actions:
 ### Existing elevator:
-* User selects the up or down arrow from outside the elevator
+* The user selects the up or down arrow from outside the elevator
-* The elevator arrives and user enters inside
+* The elevator arrives and the user enters inside
-* User closes the door, if there is a time lag
+* User closes the door if there is a time lag
-* User selects the destination floor option and selects door close option on the elevator control interface
+* The user selects the destination floor option and selects the door close option on the elevator control interface
 * The user reaches the destination floor and steps out after the elevator door opens

 ### My design:
 ### Case-1:
-* User selects the up-arrow option on touch panel from outside the elevator and audio plays command “You’re currently on floor ‘number’ and have selected the option to go to upper floor”
+* The user selects the up-arrow option on touch panel from outside the elevator and audio plays command “You’re currently on floor ‘number’ and have selected the option to go to upper floor”
 * For any assistance, select the Disability option
 * The elevator door opens after it arrives at the current floor
 * User enters the lift